 On the 24 March, two major events are planned.
 In the morning, there will be a Water Festival for young people at the Vaal Dam.
-In the afternoon, the "President Plumber" (as he has called himself!) and I will be involved in the serious business of fixing leaking taps at a venue to be announced in Midrand.
+In the afternoon, the President and I will be involved in the serious business of fixing leaking taps at a venue to be announced in Midrand.

 The 25 March is hacking day and I will be leading a party of stakeholders to take part in the hacking of alien vegetation on the slopes of Table Mountain.
 The devastating fires we recently experienced in the Cape underline the importance and relevance of building awareness in this area.